 11. GrantWatch

-GrantWatch is a company that assists veterans in obtaining grant opportunities for both professional and private endeavors (including home-buying and home improvement).
+GrantWatch is a company that assists veterans in obtaining grant for both professional and private endeavors (including home-buying and home improvement).

 Additionally, GrantWatch provides grants for veterans to start a business or maintain their ventures.